alif-munim/rye-connect/README.md

 npm i express mongoose bcryptjs express-validator jsonwebtoken config request gravatar
 ```

-- **express**: a framework for Node.js.
+- express: a framework for Node.js.
 Minimal tools for handling HTTP request and response.

-- **mongoose**: an Object Data Modeling (ODM) for MongoDB and Node.js.
+- mongoose: an Object Data Modeling (ODM) for MongoDB and Node.js.
 Used to create document schemas and model data.

-- **bcryptjs**: for hashing passwords before storing them in MongoDB.
+- bcryptjs: for hashing passwords before storing them in MongoDB.

-- **express-validator**: for validating user input and sending the appropriate error response on invalid input.
+- express-validator: for validating user input and sending the appropriate error response on invalid input.

-- **jsonwebtoken**: return a json web token upon user registration or login.
+- jsonwebtoken: return a json web token upon user registration or login.
 Users will be able to access protected routes with this token in request headers.

-- **config**: set configurations for app deployment.
+- config: set configurations for app deployment.
 Store environment variables, database connection URI.

-- **request**
+- request
-- **gravatar**
+- gravatar

 ### Dev Dependencies

-- **nodemon**: constant monitoring of server updates.
+- nodemon: constant monitoring of server updates.
 Automatically restart on change.

-- **concurrently**: allows server and client processes to run concurrently.
+- concurrently: allows server and client processes to run concurrently.

 ### To-Do